 Since I started to present at board meetings a few years ago, it’s been interesting to understand how board members/investors think about a business/industry.
 As Marketing, you’re just a tiny piece of the whole puzzle (which was my first humble learning).
 It is even more important to use your time with them wisely.

 As marketers (and SEOs specifically), we talk a lot about the measurement of success and the way we report to our manager > manager > CEO > board.
-After seeing Aleyda Solis present this deck at Friends of Search and participating in the SEO MBA, I digested a lot more information about optimizing reporting up the chain.
-But… what we forget to talk about is the level above your bosses, bosses boss: the board & investors.
+After seeing Aleyda Solis present this deck at Friends of Search and participating in the SEO MBA, I digested much more information about optimizing reporting up the chain.
+But… what we forget to discuss is the level above your bosses, bosses boss: the board of directors & investors.

 Regular Reporting Frameworks

 Domain Authority, External Links, Referring Domains, # of Optimized Pages – All standard metrics for the average SEO, I bet.
 I’ve also reported on many of those types of metrics.
 They’re good metrics, but do they create a comprehensive reporting framework that can be used to strategize your SEO?
 I wouldn’t say so.
 In my blog post about Input Metrics for SEO, I wrote about some metrics mentioned previously that can add value but are on the other side of the spectrum.
 To influence the output.